Press Kit

 Close up of Synhelion's illuminated solar receiver

-Close-up of Synhelion’s proprietary solar receiver, which provides the necessary process heat to produce solar fuels.
+Synhelion’s proprietary solar receiver provides high-temperature solar process heat to produce solar fuels.

 Download | Source: Synhelion